_BLUR.jpg)

 Image: Tourism NI

 It is possible to anchor directly off the end of the breakwater and land at its pontoon.
 This is a completely protected area although subject to scend from the occasional passing commercial vessel.
+Warrenpoint is ideal for bilge and lifting keel vessels that can take to the ground out of the way of the pontoon and commercial traffic.
 Vessels that can take to the hard have a wide range of options to dry out in the soft muds.
-Warrenpoint is ideal for bilge and lifting keel vessels that can take to the ground out of the way of the pontoon and commercial traffic.

-Berthing arrangement should be made in advance or at the latest when approaching the entrance channel by contacting Warrenpoint Harbour Authority on
+Berthing arrangement should be made in advance or at the latest when approaching the entrance channel by contacting Warrenpoint Harbour Authority on Ch.
+12 [Warrenpoint Harbour Radio] (24 hrs.), +44 (0)28 417 73381.
+It is advisable to check that no large ships are about to depart the port as vessels may not pass each other in the confines of the dredged channel.

 Image: Tourism Ireland

-Stretching 8 miles inland, with its northeast reach situated between the lower slopes of the Mountains of Mourne and the Cooley Mountains, Carlingford Lough makes for a beautiful expanse of water that has long been enjoyed by sailing vessels.
-It is easily navigated having sufficient depth for the largest ships and a well-marked, regularly dredged deepwater commercial channel stretching from its entrance through to Warrenpoint.
 The key point to factor into any planned visit to Carlingford Lough is that it is very difficult for a displacement leisure vessel to enter or leave against its tides.
 Spring velocity in the entrance, around the Haulbowline Rocks, attains speeds of 5 knots.

-Newcomers are therefore best advised to approach on slack water.
+Newcomers are therefore best advised to approach at slack water.
 As the slack water period between two tides at the Lough entrance is very short, and only happens twice a day, possibly once in daylight, it may be best to stage the visit to the Lough by staying in a convenient local haven to set up an optimum time entry.

 Image: Tourism Ireland